agilegardenclub/public-garden/Plan-Section-To-Do.md

 # Plan Section To Do

-* Implement "By Plant"
-  - find the first plant to display.
-* Clean up.
-  * Implement and run unimported.
 * Fix data model so that we don't have to flatten.
-* Update documentation box for timelines
 * Add more data

 * Implement a Documentation box for plant families and colors.